 The state is also a national leader when it comes to the production of goods such as certified organic wheat, lentils, flax, dry peas, and honey (Farm Flavor).
 The production of sweet cherries, seed potatoes, sugar beets, beef, and hay also contributes to Montana’s flourishing agriculture sector.

-Evidently, living in Montana gives residents access to some of the very best produce in the state.
+Evidently, living in Montana gives residents access to some of the very best products in the state.
 With more than 28,000 farms, it’s also the ideal place to make a living off the land.

 What Are the Cons of Living in Montana?